av-miller/backend-challenge/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

 The above command should work for Linux, macOS, Windows (WSL).
-However, if you use Windows, please use the following command.
+However, if you use Windows, please run the following command in PowerShell.

 ```powershell
 (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -